kamilkp/angular-vs-repeat/README.md

 - `scroll-margin` - how many pixels ahead should elements be rendered while scrolling (defaults to 0)
 - `latch` - if true, elements will be rendered gradually but won't be removed when scrolled away (defaults to false)

-- `size` - an angular expression evaluating to the element's size (in pixels) - **it is possible to use the ngRepeat's local repeaing variable in this expression**
+- `size` - an angular expression evaluating to the element's size (in pixels) - **it is possible to use the ngRepeat's local repeating variable in this expression**
 - `autoresize` - use this attribute without vs-size and without specifying element's size.
 The automatically computed element style will readjust upon window resize if the size is dependable on the viewport size
 - `scrolled-to-end` - callback will be called when the last item of the list is rendered